-The central nervous system (CNS), working in tandem with the peripheral nervous system, allow the body to control and react to stimuli.
+The central nervous system (CNS), working in tandem with the peripheral nervous system (PNS), allows the body to control and react to stimuli.
 In this article, we will look at the function, structure and clinical conditions associated with the central nervous system.

 The CNS is highly specialised and allows for several functions to be carried out at once.
 In order to make this possible, there are several specialised cells present.
 Neurones (nerve cells) are the main component of the CNS.
-These are long projections which run in series from our CNS into our Peripheral Nervous System and help to relay information (such as pain, temperature, pressure and stretching) from our organs, muscles, joints and skin back to our brain, and vice versa.
+These are long projections that run in series from the CNS into the Peripheral Nervous System and help to relay information (such as pain, temperature, pressure and stretching) from the organs, muscles, joints and skin back to our brain, and vice versa.

-Astrocytes meanwhile support the CNS by breaking down harmful substances (such as excess neurotransmitter), helping to store small amounts energy stores, maintaining ionic environment and creating the Blood-Brain-Barrier.
-Oligodendrocytes produce a protein sheath, called Myelin, which surrounds neurones and helps to speed up the impulses they carry.
+Astrocytes meanwhile support the CNS by breaking down harmful substances (such as excess neurotransmitters), helping to store small amounts of energy, maintaining the ionic environment and creating the Blood-Brain-Barrier.
+Oligodendrocytes produce a protein sheath, called myelin, which surrounds neurones and helps to speed up the impulses they carry.
 Additionally, microglia are the immune cells of the brain; they carry out immunosuppressive and phagocytic functions.

 Bacteria and viruses can cause the CNS to become inflamed and subsequently compress the neurones.
 This can potentially be life threatening as the brain then may not be able to carry out essential functions.
 Examples include meningitis, which is inflammation and swelling of the meninges surrounding the brain, and encephalitis.

 Multiple sclerosis is a condition in which the Oligodendrocytes degenerate for an unknown reason.
 This leads to either sensory or motor symptoms within a patient as the conduction of signals along a neurone slows down.
-Symptoms involve multiple branches of the nervous system, such as vision problems, weakness, pains, tingling and numbness.
+Symptoms involve multiple branches of the nervous system.
+These include vision problems, weakness, pains, tingling and numbness.